GitTools/GitVersion/README.md

 * Following [Semantic Versioning](http://semver.org/)
 * Planned releases (bumps in major or minor) are done on release branches prefixed with release-.
 Eg: release-4.1 (or release-4.1.0)
 * Hotfixes are prefixed with hotfix- Eg. hotfix-4.0.4
-* The original Gitflow model (http://nvie.com/posts/a-successful-git-branching-model/) specifies branches with a "-" separator while the git flow extensions (https://github.com/nvie/gitflow) default to a "/" separator.
+* The original GitFlow model (http://nvie.com/posts/a-successful-git-branching-model/) specifies branches with a "-" separator while the git flow extensions (https://github.com/nvie/gitflow) default to a "/" separator.
 Either work with GitFlowVersion.
 * Tags are used on the master branch and reflects the SemVer of each stable release eg 3.3.8 , 4.0.0, etc
-* Tags can also be used to override versions while we transition repos over to GitFlowVersion
+* Tags can also be used to override versions while we transition repositories over to GitFlowVersion
 * Using a build server with multi-branch building enabled eg TeamCity 8

 ### How Branches are handled